mMormin/kanban-FRONT/README.md

 </br>

 ## Works In Progress
-- Drag and drop
+- Drag and drop (position)
+  - on card
+  - on todo
 - Todo tags
-- Todo colors
+- Cards/Todo colors

 </br>